3D models are ubiquitous in many fields:

 // ...

-Parallax mapping goes further than normal mapping by deforming the texture coordinates themselves based on a height map.
-While normal mapping only modifies the illumination (the silhouette remains flat), parallax mapping creates an impression of geometric offset: high areas appear to come forward and low areas to recede, especially when viewing the surface at a grazing angle.
+Parallax mapping goes beyond texture coordinates themselves according to a height map (height map).
+While normal mapping only modifies the illumination (the silhouette remains flat), parallax mapping creates an impression of geometric displacement: the high areas appear to come forward and the low areas recede, especially when viewing the surface at a grazing angle.

 Consider a fragment on a flat surface.
-Without parallax mapping, the texture would be read at the \((u, v)\) coordinates of this fragment.
-But if the surface actually had relief, the view ray would have intersected the surface at a different point, shifted horizontally.
-Parallax mapping approximates this shift, as shown in the diagram below.
+Without parallax mapping, we would sample the texture at the coordinates \((u, v)\) for this fragment.
+But if the surface actually had relief, the viewing ray would have intersected the surface at a different point, horizontally offset.
+Parallax mapping approximates this offset, as shown in the diagram below.

 Let \(V\) be the view vector expressed in tangent space and \(h\) the height read from the height map at the current point.
 The texture coordinate offset is: